woutersf/drupal-ai-workshop/README.md

 {{ context }}
 ````

 Re-save the node with the resume and normally now ALl of the fields are filled in.
-Congratulations!
+Notice also all my professional experiences are now in multiple fields inside the node.
+Amazing!

 ### AI Powered Search (RAG)